 Marie Antoinette was born in Vienna on 2 November 1755, the daughter of Holy Roman Emperor Francis I and Habsburg Empress Maria Theresa.
-Her marriage with the future Louis XVI, celebrated on 16 May 1770, was partly the work of French minister Choiseul, one of the principal architects of the reconciliation between France and Austria.
-The marriage nonetheless met with a lukewarm reception from the French public, who had not forgotten the years of war with Austria.
-The wedding festivities were timed to coincide with the inauguration of the Royal Opera House at the Palace of Versailles.
-A few years later, it was at the opera that she would meet her presumed lover Axel von Fersen.
+Her marriage with the future Louis XVI, celebrated in the Royal Chapel at Versailles on 16 May 1770, was partly the work of the Duke de Choiseul, Secretary of State for Foreign Affairs and one of the principal architects of the reconciliation between France and Austria.
+The marriage nonetheless met with a lukewarm reception from the French public, who had not forgotten their country’s long-standing enmity towards the House of Austria.
+A highlight of the lavish festivities to mark the royal wedding was the inauguration of the Royal Opera House.

 A queen at the court